mpv-player/mpv/DOCS/man/en/options.rst

     requested number of output channels is set with the ``--channels`` option.
     Useful for playing surround audio on a stereo system.

+``--ad-lavc-threads=<0-16>``
+    Number of threads to use for decoding.
+Whether threading is actually supported depends on codec.
+As of this writing, it's supported for some lossless codecs only.
+0 means autodetect number of cores on the machine and use that, up to the maximum of 16 (default: 1).

 ``--ad-lavc-o=<key>=<value>[,<key>=<value>[,...]]``
     Pass AVOptions to libavcodec decoder.
 Note, a patch to make the o= unneeded and pass all unknown options through the AVOption system is